-Studying abroad, lasting one or two semesters, is a great opportunity to stand out from your peers, improve your language skills, learn about different environments and cultures and make new friendships.
+Studying abroad for one or two semesters is a great opportunity to stand out from your peers, improve your language skills, learn about different environments and cultures and make new friendships.
 These are your possibilities:

 Erasmus+ is a European scholarship programme, which supports, promotes and funds student mobility around Europe.

 Through the ERASMUS+ agreement, participating universities commit to:

 Additional guidance can be viewed under ERASMUS+ then ERASMUS+ studies and in the International Office.

 Apply using Mobility Online: